mmkal/artifact.ci/src/pages/index.md

 Right now this service itself is "free" but since the storage costs money, I'm limiting access to the service to individuals or organizations that are sponsoring me on https://github.com/sponsors/mmkal.

 I'm giving some organizations free access - this is based on how much I use them myself.

+## When

+For now, it's limited to whitelisted GitHub organizations.
+In future, I'll open it up to all users, likely based on GitHub sponsorship.
+It will also be free for open-source projects that don't have commercial sponsors.

+Get in touch on [X](https://x.com/mmkalmmkal) if you would like to use this now.
+There may be changes to the API, and additional usage limits that are added.

 ## Self-host